dforbes-pivotal/istio-external-services/README.md

 which makes those services available inside the mesh over HTTP, although traffic inside the mesh would be secured according to the TLS configuration of the mesh.
-This allows an Istio `VirtualService` to manage the traffic to the external services from the point of view of the mesh workloads, enabling traffic shifting, fault injection, timeouts and retries, and so on.
+This allows an Istio `VirtualService` to manage the traffic to the external services from the point of view of the mesh workloads, enabling traffic shifting _(not currently working)_, fault injection, timeouts and retries, and so on.

 ## Deploying